outdoor survival kit contents laid out on a log

 Tea is known to heal and keep you hydrated, focused or calm (depending on the tea).
 Black tea, dandelion and chamomile are the better options for your survival pack.
 These teas help reduce inflammation, offer pain relief, aid with upset stomachs and urinary infections, etc. Certain tea leaves can also be applied topically for first aid treatment and is a phenomenal fire starter.

-Most people walk into the wilderness not thinking about what can happen.
 Unfortunately, emergencies occur when you least expect them or in the case of Murphy’s Law, when you’re least prepared!

 Remember, knowledge and preparation are the keys to self-reliance!